marsyang2410/msg_ai/README.md

 1. Navigate to any webpage you want to chat about
 2. Double press the `/` key to open the MSG chat panel or click the floating icon
 3. Ask questions about the content, request summaries, or any other queries
+4. Try these powerful commands:
-4. Type "summarize" to get a quick overview of the page
+   - `"Summarize this page"` - Get a quick overview of any content
+   - `"Suggest a reply to this email"` - Get smart reply suggestions for emails
+   - `"Create a citation for this paper"` - Generate academic citations
+   - `"What are the key ingredients in this recipe?"` - Break down recipes
+   - `"Extract the main product features"` - Analyze product details
 5. Double press `/` again, click the close button, or click the floating icon to dismiss the panel
 6. You can reposition the floating icon by holding Shift while dragging it vertically